rs-kellogg/krs-llm-cookbook/docs/llm-defined.md

 We call a language model `large` when:
 - The model has billions of parameters
 - The model has been trained on billions of words/tokens

+Why the focus on large language models (LLMs)?
+Because as scale increases new `emergent` capabilities have appeared, such as complex reasoning.
+Smaller language models gave no indication that this would happen.
 :::

 ```{figure} ./images/wikipedia-list.png